oxwazz/github_contributions_widget/README.md

 Easily showcase your GitHub contributions to your profile!
 Follow the steps below:

-1. Copy the code snippet below and paste it into your `README.md` file
+1. Copy the code snippet below and paste it into your `README.md` file.
-2. Replace `/oxwazz` with your GitHub username (case-insensitive)
+2. Replace `/oxwazz` with your GitHub username (case-insensitive).
+3. To filter by PR status Add `?states="STATUS"` change status with `MERGED | OPEN | CLOSED`.

 ```markdown
 ![GitHub Contributions Widget](https://github-contributions-widget.oxwazz.com/oxwazz)